trskop/command-wrapper/README.md

 ## Documentation

-In this section we will focus only on basic and some interesting use cases.
+In this section we will focus only on basics, and some interesting use cases.
 Detailed documentation is in the form of manual pages written in Markdown and compiled using `pandoc`.
 See [`man/`](./man/) directory.